-A lover of new music and performance, Anna recently created the role of Bibi in the world premiere of Ellen Reid's opera, p r i s m.
-It debuted at both LA Opera and at the Prototype Festival in late 2018 and early 2019, directed by James Darrah and conducted by both Julian Wachner and Daniela Candillari, and garnered glowing reviews; Anna's performance was described as "revelatory" (Catherine Womack, I Care If You Listen). p r i s m won the 2019 Pulitzer Prize in Music, which led to an album release of the opera on the Decca Gold label, as well as several performances over the 2019|20 season at Theatro Municipal de São Paulo and the Kennedy Center in Washington, DC.
+A lover of new music and performance, Anna recently created the role of Bibi in the world premiere of Ellen Reid's opera, p r i s m, which debuted at both LA Opera and at the Prototype Festival.
+Directed by James Darrah and conducted by both Julian Wachner and Daniela Candillari, the production garnered glowing reviews; Anna's performance was described as "revelatory" (Catherine Womack, I Care If You Listen). p r i s m won the 2019 Pulitzer Prize in Music, which led to an album release of the opera on the Decca Gold label, as well as a successful run at Theatro Municipal de São Paulo.

 Anna made her debut on the new music scene with the LA-based company The Industry, singing the ethereal soprano role of L in Anne LeBaron's scenes from LSD: The Opera, first with Marc Lowenstein and Wild Up, and again a few months later in a staged version with Partch and under the baton of Christopher Rountree.
 In 2017, she made her debut with Opera Omaha singing the role of the Controller in their production of Jonathan Dove's Flight, where she was pleased to collaborate again with conductor Christopher Rountree and for the first time with director James Darrah.
 She then made her soloist debut with Gustavo Dudamel and the LA Phil in Bernstein's Mass, directed by Elkhanah Pulitzer and choreographed by Laurel Jenkins.
 That production inspired a remount at Lincoln Center's Mostly Mozart Festival, where she reprised her role under the baton of Louis Langrée.